 This course is designed to provide students with an opportunity to participate in active research programs of faculty members.
 This participation allows you to get direct experience in how many of the experiments and studies you will read and hear about are actually done, and provides an opportunity for you to see what goes on in the labs, and meet senior undergraduate and graduate students conducting their own laboratory research projects.
 Calls for volunteers to assist in these projects will be made during the semester, via e-mail.
-If you are asked to volunteer, and you accept, each project usually requires typically less than one hour of your time, but the exact time commitment will depend on the individual research project.
+Each project usually requires typically less than one hour of your time, but the exact time commitment will depend on the individual research project.
 In recognition for your time, and in recognition that you are learning something about the discipline of psychology, beyond what you would in the normal classroom environment, an extra credit of 1% for each study in which you participate will be added to your total grade to a maximum of 3% (so, it is theoretically possible to score 103%).
 Note that there is no guarantee that all or even any students will be able to achieve the maximum extra credit.
 As these are extra credits, students who choose not to participate are not disadvantaged.

 The available studies will be listed on the system at http://psychleth.sonasystems.com.
 Your username will be the same one you use to access Moodle.
-A password will be emailed to you (i.e., it won't be your email password).
-The system should be available starting around September 12, 2014 and the deadline for participating in research is December 4th, 2014.
+A password will be emailed to you (i.e., it won't be your e-mail password).
+The system should be available starting September 18, 2014 and the deadline for participating in research is December 10, 2014.